 While it's marketed for use as a laundry additive or laundry detergent, Fels-Naptha has a wide range of other household uses.
 Some of these include cleaning grout, lubricating squeaky doors and drawer hinges, and keeping deer out of your garden (they don't like the scent).
 It also repels mice, mosquitoes, and lice.
 Fels-Naptha is used to clean sinks and showers, toilets, paintbrushes, and outdoor furniture.
 It shines up aluminum, too.

 Fels-Naptha has long been a folk remedy for treating poison ivy and poison oak exposure on the skin.
 Some even use it to treat cold sores.
 If you balk at that, you can still use it to remove poison ivy or poison oak oils from your clothes.

 The original Fels-Naptha really did contain naptha, a flammable liquid hydrocarbon also known as benzene.
 Its use in a soap was apparently considered quite an innovation at the time.
 The product once carried a warning to avoid contact with the skin, as it was an irritant.

 Naptha no longer appears on the ingredients list for Fels-Naptha soap.
-A warning on the modern version of the product indicates that it could irritate the eye or the skin after prolonged exposure.
+However, a warning on the modern version of the product indicates that it could irritate the eye or the skin after prolonged exposure.